The Face of Fu Manchu: Development

 The film was the idea of producer Harry Alan Towers, who said he decided that "the time was ripe for Fu Manchu.
 It has all the ingredients of Sherlock Holmes plus a touch of the Kaiser's Yellow Peril.
 I bet more people have heard of Fu Manchu than Mao Tse-Tung.
 And anyway these days you couldn't have a better nationality for a villain."

 Sax Rohmer had died in 1959 and Towers bought the film rights for Fu Manchu off Rohmer's widow for a reported $70,000.
-Towers called Fu Manch "the best damn villain ever created."
+Towers called Fu Manchu "the best damn villain ever created."
 (In 1963 MGM reported it had hired Charles Beamont to write The Mask of Fu Manchu for producer Henry Weinstein but the film was never made.

 Towers said his intention from the beginning was to make "four or five of these" but denied the films were made to cash in on the James Bond craze:

 No relationship.
 Action, adventure, open-air, escapism – yes – but nothing to do with Bond-ism – Fu Manchu's atmosphere is a kind of timeless Never Never land.
 Bond is gimmicky and with-it.

 Sax Rohmer's widow said "poor old Ian Fleming pinched Fu Manchu for Dr No and claimed she even asked Fleming to ghost write some new Fu Manchu books but the author declined.

 Towers decided to make it a period film (it is set in 1912) because it "adds to the plausibility".

 Don Sharp said he was recommended as director by the film's completion guarantor.
 Harry Alan Towers' previous films had been going over budget and schedule, and the producer had to use a new director; Sharp's name was put forward and the film began an association between Sharp and Towers.

 Sharp said "you never know what his [Fu Manchu's] motives are.
 I mean, he may want to rule the world, blow it up, corner the gold or seduce all the women.
 The script doesn't say.
 So we just keep everything moving fast so the audience doesn't have time to think 'but that's impossible' until they get outside."

 "There's not much sex in the books," said Towers, "but we've remedied that.
 We've got damsels in distress, a woman kidnapped, slave girls whipped.
 It's very kinky."
 (Towers had been arrested in New York in 1961 for bringing a woman into the country for the purposes of prostitution.
 He escaped the country on bail.)
 "You know what it is today with all this sex stuff," reflected Rohmer's widow.
 "There's none of this in Sax's book.
 Only exotic ladies."

 According to Lee, Mrs Rohmer told him "I exactly resembled the man her husband had seen one night in foggy Limehouse, a tall and imposing Oriental, getting out of a Rolls with an elegant half-caste girl, who had given him the idea for the book."